 - Provide strain relief - To reduce hazards, flexible cords must connect to devices and to fittings in ways that prevent tension at joints and terminal screws.
-Flexible cords are finely stranded for flexibility, so straining a cord can cause the strands of one conductor to loosen from under terminal screws and touch another conduct
+Flexible cords are finely stranded for flexibility, so straining a cord can cause the strands of one conductor to loosen from under terminal screws and touch another conductor.

-- Be aware of cord damage - A flexible cord may be damaged by door or window edges, by staples and fastenings, by abrasion from adjacent materials, or simply by aging.
+- Be aware of cord damage - A flexible cord may be damaged by door or window edges, staples and fastenings, abrasion from adjacent materials, or simply by aging.
 If the electrical conductors become exposed, there is a danger of shocks, burns, or fire.

 - Use durable cords – Use cords that are properly rated for your intended use.

 - Make sure of proper grounding - Extension cords must be 3-wire type so they may be grounded.
 This also grounds equipment and tools connected to them.